nofreewill42/TeachTheAI/README.md

 **Do I need to understand the OpenAI API?**
 No. The `server.py` handles all the API complexity.
 You just implement `generate_reply(text) -> text`.

+For a currently being developed prototype model as an example see the branch: model/my-first-model !
+That branch is the current state of development...!

 ## License

 MIT recommended.
 Add LICENSE if accepting contributions.